Leaking/Hunter/README_hunter_debug.md

 ## How to use it

-Add something to your build.gradle
+Add some lines to your build.gradle

 ```groovy